 Cheret was influenced by the scenes of frivolity depicted in works by Rococo artists such as Jean-Honore Fragonard.
-He entered the world of theatre through designing posters for plays, musicals and municipal festivals and gained notoriety through his depiction of modestly free-spirited women.
-It was with these joyous and lively works that he became known as the father of the womenˆs liberation.
-Previously in art women had been represented as prostitutes or puritans, but Cheretˆs women were elegantly wild and were usually shown participating in activities formerly taboo; such as smoking in public.
+He entered the world of theatre through designing posters for plays, musicals, and municipal festivals and gained notoriety through his depiction of modestly free-spirited women.
+It was with these joyous and lively works that he became known as the father of women's liberation.
+Cheret's women were elegantly wild and were usually shown participating in activities formerly taboo; such as smoking in public.

 From humble beginnings, Cheret became an advertising force who created posters for theaters, perfumes, liquors, pharmaceutical products, and cosmetics.
 Today he is widely revered and collected.